What does inline hockey need to become an Olympic sport?

 Anti-doping, governance and institutional transparency

-Strict adherence to WADA standards, transparent electoral processes, audited financial management, and dispute resolution mechanisms are administrative requirements, but non-negotiable for the IOC.
+Strict compliance with WADA standards, transparent electoral processes, audited financial management and dispute resolution mechanisms.
+These are administrative requirements but non-negotiable for the IOC.

 IOC recognition via World Skate